shreymahendru/n-app/README.md

 #### **onMount**

-This method is executed when the page template is mounted on the **DOM**, you'll get the HTML element as a parameter here to manipulate it, like using JQuery for example.
+This method is executed when the page template is mounted on the **DOM**, you'll get the HTML element as a parameter here to manipulate it.
+*Note:* You can also access the `HTMLElement` for the page/component using the `domElement` class variable.

 ```typescript
 protected onMount(element: HTMLElement): void